-Moreover, there are new covert channels arising every now and then for which no countermeasures are known.
-For this reason, it would be beneficial to find some way to apply the ideas of existing countermeasures to such a new covert channel technique.
+However, there are new covert channels arising every now and then for which no countermeasures are known.
+For this reason, it would be beneficial to find some way to apply the ideas of existing countermeasures to such a new covert channel technique, i.e. to determine whether the blue question marks in the following table can be addressed.

-In 2015, we initially proposed an early form of the idea of countermeasure variation in a journal paper (appeared in ACM Comp.
-Surv.).
+We present the concept of Countermeasure variation (CV).
 Countermeasure variation is the idea of `transforming' a countermeasure that was designed to detect one specific covert channel so that it can also detect other covert channels.
-The core idea is to take one countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the countermeasure.
+The core idea is to take a given countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the transformed countermeasure.
 This would reduce the amount of required code (per covert channel that has to be detected) and the number of fundamentally different countermeasures to be applied in parallel.
 Also would it allow to transform existing countermeasures to upcoming covert channels.
-However, up to now, nobody has shown the feasibility of countermeasure variation.

 S. Wendzel, D. Eller, W. Mazurczyk: One Countermeasure, Multiple Patterns: Countermeasure Variation for Covert Channels, in Proc.
-Central European Security Conference (CECC'18), ACM, 2018/in press.
+Central European Security Conference (CECC'18), ACM, 2018.

 In other words, we use a countermeasure designed to detect a type of covert timing channel and apply it to a type storage channel.

-In the same month (two weeks later), we show that countermeasure variation also works for other countermeasures and hiding patterns.
+In a follow-up paper, we show that countermeasure variation also works for other countermeasures and hiding patterns.
 Our second paper will be presented at NordSec:

 In other words, there are limits to countermeasure variation.
 Some approaches might work well for multiple hiding patterns while they do not work well for other patterns.